 Now, let’s go back to the opening sentence under Aligned.
 I wrote that your course came into being “to teach people specific knowledge, etc.” I didn’t write “to teach specific knowledge, etc.”

 Do not leave people – your learners – out of the equation.
 That might sound crazy, but how many times have you read a course description that went something like this: “The course will address some of the main economic theories, or “This course will introduce the principles of nutritional theory…” etc. At its root, this approach positions the learner as a passive recipient of information.
 Think back to the worst day of the worst class you’ve ever taken.
 What were you doing?
-What were the other students doing?
-What was the teacher doing?
+How about the other students or the teacher?
 Now, think about the best day of the best class you’ve ever taken.
 Ask yourself those same questions.
 I’m going to bet that in the best class, you and the other students were actively engaged – making observations, asking questions, exploring ideas, doing things.
 True learning requires active engagement.

 Wherever possible, design your learning to promote active engagement.
 Moodle offers many suitable tools, such as Chat for small group work, Forums for discussions and online debates, and Workshop for peer review activities.